 I work as Assistant Professor of US and Environmental History at Leiden University and as Senior Researcher at the Roosevelt Institute for American Studies in Middelburg, the Netherlands.

 While enjoying my teaching duties at Leiden University, where I am also part of the Rooseveltian Century MOOC's teaching staff, I work as part-time researcher at the Roosevelt Study Center (RSC) in Middelburg.
 My approach to history is a bottom-up one, mostly centered on the idea that people, whose role has been often overshadowed by the traditional interpretations stressing the relevance of power politics, are instead legitimate and significant agents of historical change, even at the international level.

 Fields of interest

 My main field of research lies in environmental and transatlantic history.
 His main field of research lies in environmental and transatlantic history.

 I am interested in studying how the transformation of American democracy at home and the evolution of the projection of U.S. power abroad have both intersected the dynamics of the Anthropocene and have affected the global ecosystem.
 More specifically, I study how the growth and expansion of the U.S. military-industrial complex throughout the twentieth century has impacted planetary landscapes and waterscapes.

 Teaching activities and supervision

-I teach courses on US history, transatlantic relations, peace history, and thesis seminars.
+I teach courses on US history, transatlantic relations, peace history, environmental history, and thesis seminars.
 I am also project assitant of the "Rooseveltian Century" MOOC (Coursera-Leiden University).

 2007-2010: Ph.D.
 History, University of Bologna, Italy